jfinaldi/treble-with-ts/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run prod`

-This is a combination of `npm run build` and python3 `http.server`.
-This will start a new web server that hosts your app at [http://localhost:3002](http://localhost:3002).
-Rather than talking to your local environment, it will talk to a live, production server so you can jam with your group.

 ### Learn More about CRA (Create React App)

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).